Up to 50% off sofas & mattresses — limited‑time deals.

 Testing approach

-We built the sofa in my living room, then reassembled it once to simulate a move.
-Assembly was scored by time, tool needs, and whether the parts stayed aligned after a teardown.
-Cooling was judged by heat buildup during two-hour sessions; Comfort by posture range (upright, semi-reclined, fully stretched out).
-Durability focused on cushion recovery and frame stability across repeated sit-and-stand cycles.
-Layout Practicality, Cleaning, and Value were rated based on room fit, spill response, and the overall cost-to-performance equation.
+We built the sofa in a living room, then took it apart and rebuilt it to simulate a move, following the framework we use in How We Test Sofas.
+Assembly was scored by setup time, tool needs, and whether the parts stayed aligned after teardown.
+Cooling focused on heat buildup during two-hour sessions.
+Comfort covered upright work, semi-reclined TV watching, and full sprawl.
+Durability tracked cushion recovery and frame stability through repeated sit-and-stand cycles.
+Layout practicality, cleaning, and value reflected room fit, spill response, and how the overall ownership tradeoffs felt in actual use.

 Testing experience